Rayyan3773/Certifications/README.md

-# Certifications of Skill that I have acquired
+# Certifications of Skills that I have acquired

 # Google Cloud Skill Boost
 1) Beginner: Introduction to Generative AI Learning Path